ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 # Setup KDC

 When setting up Kerberos, install the [KDC](http://www.zeroshell.org/kerberos/Kerberos-definitions/#1.3.5) first.
 If it is necessary to set up KDC slave servers, install the KDC master first.

 WARNING: It is best to install and run KDCs on secured and dedicated hardware with limited access.
 If your KDC is also a file server, FTP server, Web server, or even just a client machine, someone who obtained root access through a security hole in any of those areas could potentially gain access to the Kerberos database.

-Firstly, install all Kerberos required packages in this [page](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Managing_Smart_Cards/installing-kerberos.html)
+First, install all Kerberos required packages in this [page](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Managing_Smart_Cards/installing-kerberos.html)

 Then please follow this [guide](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Managing_Smart_Cards/Configuring_a_Kerberos_5_Server.html) to configure a KDC server on Linux.